-But the longer a plugin is not updated the higher the risk of a conflict.
-Or security bugs that can be exploited.
+But the longer a plugin is not updated, the higher the risk of a conflict.
+Or security bugs that hackers can exploit.
 That means a PIA and downtime for you.
-No need to go through that when it can easily be avoided, right?
+There is no need to go through that when it can easily be avoided, right?

-I also only use themes that I know keep up with WordPress' evolution and updates.
-That is why I gravitate to premium themes and plugins and services as they are more apt to be kept updated and offer the support needed if any issues arise.
+I also only use themes that I know keep up with WordPress’s evolution and updates.
+That is why I gravitate to premium themes, plugins, and services, as they are more apt to be kept updated and offer the support needed if any issues arise.

-AUTOMATIC UPDATE TIP: If you have automatic WordPress updates turned on, (I'm not a fan of auto-updates…) you'll want to run through your website after you are notified that an update has occurred.
-Click around, fill out your forms and make sure everything is operating properly.
+AUTOMATIC UPDATE TIP: If you have automatic WordPress updates turned on (I’m not a fan of auto-updates…), you’ll want to run through your website after you are notified that an update has occurred.
+Click around, fill out your forms and make sure everything is operating correctly.

 I prefer manual updates.
-This way I can backup, update, check my site and address any conflicts right then and there.
-This avoids my site being online and broken without my knowledge for any length of time.
+This way, I can backup, update, check my site and address any conflicts right then and there.
+By taking this approach, I avoid my website being online and broken without my knowledge for any length of time.

 WordPress Maintenance is Key

-Make your life easier and dramatically reduce the opportunity for conflicts to arise by updating promptly — and properly — as needed.
+Make your life easier and dramatically reduce the opportunity for conflicts to arise by promptly and adequately updating as needed.
 Ignoring updates is also a huge security risk.
-Then, make a point to review that your theme and plugins are tested and compatible with each version of WordPress on a regular basis.
+Then, make a point to review that your theme and plugins are regularly tested and compatible with each version of WordPress.